 Recreation Nova Scotia is committed to maintaining relationships with recreation practitioners, community organizations, government officials, students, the business sector and other professionals in the recreation field to ensure that all Nova Scotians have access to recreation activities that contribute to an improved quality of life and healthier communities.

-These articles are meant to give you a different lens to look at our sector with hopes of forming a stronger recreation sector that get you thinking how you can play a role in your own communities.
+These articles are meant to give you a different lens to look at our sector.
+We hope they will help form a stronger recreation sector and get you thinking about how you can play a role in your own communities.

 _________________________________________________________